s-damian/symfony-crud-example/README.md

 # Example of CRUD with Symfony 6.2

-This example is developed by [Stephen Damian](https://github.com/s-damian)
+This example is made by [Stephen Damian](https://github.com/s-damian)

 ## Getting Started